 What it does provide is treatment for a wide range of conditions – anti-nausea, anti-inflammatory, anti-oxidant, and antidepressant.
 Consumers worldwide are catching on.
 Sales are increasing dramatically worldwide, as CBD is infused into everything from beer and wine to dermal patches and chewing gum.
 Many of these CBD products contain no THC but are nonetheless very popular in dispensaries and retail stores.

-We have been growing CBD hemp in VT for the past two years, and we're expanding yet again this year with Kria CBD, a business dedicated to growing, processing, and extracting CBD.
+We have been growing CBD hemp in VT for the past two years, and we're expanding yet again this year with Kria Botanicals, a business dedicated to growing, processing, and extracting CBD.
 That includes post-harvest processing, including analytics, and drying and extracting from all varieties of plants, from medicinal herbs to hops.
 Testing - microbial testing as well as chemical constituent analysis - will be offered as a service to local farmers.
 Our goal is to develop a legal certified seed catalog of Vermont CBD hemp cultivars that we can share with farmers who in turn benefit from our analytic and processing capabilities on the back end.

 Hops is a second area of focus.
 A therapeutic botanical to be sure, hops is also a valuable commodity in the burgeoning beer market.
 Vermont was once the second largest hop producer in the nation.
 We share many agricultural and climatic similarities with the prime hop producing regions of Europe.
 We can again be a national leader on hops production, particularly with a quality level that lives up to the highest Vermont standards.